jonuar/StudyTimer/README.md

 ## Instructions:

-- Press 1 to start
+- Press 1 to start the timer
+- Press 2 to view study history
+- Press 3 to exit

+### During timer:

 - While running:
 -- Press 2 to stop